spectre900/ToDo-Flutter/README.md

 About The App:

-A Simple ToDo Application developed using Flutter and Hive which supports Calender View
+A Simple ToDo Application developed using Flutter and Hive which supports Calender View and implemented with Bloc style Sink/Stream state changes and Toasts/local notification support.

 Instructions: